skbormann/stata-tools/sgpv/README.md

 * Version 0.90 	: Initial Github Release

 ### sgpv
-* Version 1.1  20.05.2020 :
+* Version 1.1  28.05.2020 :
-  * Added initial support for multiple null-hypotheses (somewhat documented)
+  * Added initial support for multiple null-hypotheses
   * Added a noconstant-option to remove constant from list of coefficients
   * Fixed an error in the perm-option of the "sgpv menu"-subcommand
   * Fixed a confusion in the help-file about the nulllo and nullhi options
   *	Added an experimental, undocumented option to enter the null interval -> option "null" with syntax "(lower_bound1,upper_bound2) (lower2,upper2) ... "
+  * Ahould allow now to use expressions for options "nulllo" and "nullhi" without having to run the expression parser first
+  * Removed unused "altspace" option from the syntax, help file and dialog box -> "altspace" is automatically set with lower and upper bounds of confidence intervals -> fixed remarks related to default values for altspace and nullspace
 * Version 1.03a 17.05.2020 :
   * Made the title of the displayed matrix adapt to the type of null-hypothesis
   * Fixed a wrong file name in the sgpv-leukemia-example.do -> should now load the dataset